-- Fulfilling the certificate request form; - Agreeing with the terms and conditions of the certificate; - Submiting the certificate request form; - Generating a key pair and sending a CSR, when applicable depending on the type of certificate; - Paying any applicable fees; - Providing the information/documentation and/or performing the actions requested by the RA in order to allow the validation process.
+- 1. SSL, PSD2 and QSeal in a costumer on premises QSCD: Generating a key pair and sending a CSR; - 1.1.
+All other certificates: the key pair is generated in a QSCD/SSCD by the CA at the moment of the certificate issuance, after all the following activities being performed. - 2.
+Fulfilling the certificate request form; - 3.
+Agreeing with the terms and conditions of the certificate; - 4.
+Submitting the certificate request form; - 5.
+Paying any applicable fees; - 6.
+Providing the information/documentation and/or performing the actions requested by the RA in order to allow the validation process.